artof-ilvo/artof-ilvo.github.io/docs/source/operational-layer.rst

    + The operational layer can run in a docker container, which is usefully for testing and development.
 This is not recommended for operation as this is not yet validated on inference.

+.. _operational_layer_processes:

 Processes
 ---------

 VariableManager
 ^^^^^^^^^^^^^^^

-All processes in the operational layer inherit the :cpp:class:`VariableManager`, which performs basically process housekeeping.
+All processes in the *operational layer* inherit the :cpp:class:`VariableManager`, performing the process housekeeping.

-During initialization, it loads a :cpp:member:`VariableMap::variableMap` of ``typedef std::map<std::string, VariablePtr> VariableMap``
+During initialization, it loads a :cpp:member:`VariableMap::variableMap` of type ``std::map<std::string, VariablePtr> VariableMap``

 The pseudocode below illustrates what it does